ABOUT THE COMBINED B.A./M.A. (4+1) PROGRAM

 The list of participating departments changes periodically.
 If you are interested in earning a 4+1 degree in a department that is not listed above, we encourage you to discuss the possibility with the department's Director of Graduate Studies.

 Admission to the 4+1 program is through the relevant department and is highly selective.
 You should have an accomplished academic record, demonstrate a commitment to pursue graduate study, and obtain a strong endorsement from faculty.
 Prior to applying to the program, meet with your academic adviser to discuss your long-term goals and determine whether the 4+1 program is the right choice for you.

 Each department sets its own admissions requirements and policies.
 However, the admissions process generally follows the steps below.
-Note that some departments require you to apply to the 4+1 program as early as the first semester of your junior year.
+Note that specific deadlines vary by program.

 Typical admissions process: